in 52 Weeks

 Conrad Rumple, 1833-1911

 My uncles are the marrying kind, sometimes more than once!
 I had to go back four generations for a bachelor uncle, my great-great-great uncle Conrad Rumple, 1833-1911.
-Conrad was an older brother to my great-great grandfather on my matrilineal line, William T. Rumple, 1839-1912.
-Interestingly, Conrad and William had just two siblings who survived to adulthood, sisters Jane and Elizabeth, and neither of them married.
-Conrad and his two sisters lived their lives together, with their parents, on the families’ various farms in Ohio.
+Conrad was an older brother to my matrilineal great-great grandfather, William T. Rumple 1839-1912.
+He also had two sisters who survived to adulthood, Jane and Elizabeth, neither sister married.
+The three unmarried siblings lived their lives together, with their parents, on the families’ various farms in Ohio.

 Conrad Rumple was born 12 August 1833 to Daniel and Elizabeth (McBride) Rumple in Todd Township, Crawford County, Ohio.
-He was the fourth child and third son, but sadly his two older brothers, David and John, both died as children before 1840.
+He was the fourth child and third son, but sadly his two older brothers, David and John, both died as children before 1840 .
 The Rumple family remained in Crawford County until after the marriage of brother William in 1866 when they all moved to Jennings Township in Van Wert County, Ohio.
-The two Rumple families lived on and farmed the same property, although in separate houses, presumably they worked together farming.
-Records indicate they were farming under 30 acres of their 80 acre track and primarily raised rye.
+The two Rumple families farmed the same property, although lived in separate houses.
+Records indicate they were farming under 30 acres of their 80 acres and primarily raised rye.